top of page

 Linet Sankau

 Linet joined the lab as an affiliated Master's student in Spring 2021.
 She received a BA in History and Archaeology from Maseno University and completed her MSc in Human Evolutionary Biology at Turkana University College (Chair: John Rowan, Committee: Kevin Uno, Daniel Green).
 Linet's MSc research combined stable isotopic analysis of fossil bovid teeth with body mass data to understand niche differentiation among herbivores at Lothagam.
-In Fall 2023, Linet joined the Evolutionary Anthropology PhD program at Arizona State University with Chris Campisano and Denise Su as co-chairs, and received a Leakey Foundation Baldwin Fellowship to support her doctoral studies.
-We are very proud to have Linet as a lab alum!
+In Fall 2023, Linet joined the Evolutionary Anthropology PhD program at Arizona State University and received a Leakey Foundation Baldwin Fellowship to support her PhD studies.

 bottom of page